 Reboot is an SEO company that announced the move to a four-day week on August 12, 2021, following a 702% increase in results and output.
 The team will retain the same daily working hours between Monday to Thursday and will not have to pick up any additional hours to compensate for the Friday off.

 They also will not be amending employees' salaries.
 The shorter working hours will not affect pay.

 Shape builds software to help manage construction projects.
-The team is primarily spread across the UK and Portugal but work completely remotely.
+The team is primarily spread across the UK and Portugal but works completely remotely.
 Their primary focus is not to build a product, but to build a community that enables a fulfilled life, whatever your meaning is.

 Shape operates on a 4 day week (32 hours) to give the team more work-life balance.

 Software DELSOL is a Spanish company based in Jaén, a city in southern Spain.
-It was the first company in Spain to introduce the 4-day workweek for its 181 employees without any loss in income.
+In 2020, Software DELSOL became the first company in Spain to adopt a 36-hour, 4-day workweek with no loss in pay for its 185 employees.

 Standard Notes builds an end-to-end encrypted note-taking application for digitalists and professionals.
 They offer a flexible schedule where you can design your schedule however you like as long as you work a 32-hour workweek.